kirthevasank/nasbot/README.md

 and make sure it is not consistently failing.
 Running all tests will take a while.

 ### Getting started
+We have some demos in the demos directory.

 ### Some Details